-- The Texas constitution stipulates that The University of Texas system gets two-thirds of the benefits of the PUF and the Texas A&M system gets one-third. - The PUF endowment is managed by The University of Texas Investment Management Company (UTIMCO), under the authority of the UT System Board of Regents, and the land is managed by the University Lands office. - The Constitution allows the UT System to issue bonds guaranteed by the AUF in an amount equal to 20% of the book value of the PUF. - PUF bonds may be issued for the benefit of all 14 UT System institutions, but may only be used to finance capital expenditures.
+- The Texas constitution stipulates that The University of Texas system gets two-thirds of the benefits of the PUF and the Texas A&M system gets one-third. - The PUF endowment is managed by The University of Texas Investment Management Company (UTIMCO), under the authority of the UT System Board of Regents, and the land is managed by the University Lands Office. - The Constitution allows the UT System to issue bonds guaranteed by the Available University Fund (AUF) in an amount equal to 20% of the book value of the PUF. - PUF bonds may be issued for the benefit of all 14 UT System institutions, but may only be used to finance capital expenditures (ex.
+Buildings).